 A distinctive feature are regular one-to-one ("Oxbridge style") online tutorials and supervisory sessions.
 For more details see the Online teaching and learning section.

-Interactive presentations are provided on CDs and for downloading via the VLE in lieu of lectures, supported by lecture notes, worked exercises, synchronous one-to-one online tutorials and an asynchronous discussion forum.
-Please see a demonstration of the VLE and a CD presentation sample:
+Interactive presentations are provided for downloading via the VLE in lieu of lectures, supported by lecture notes, worked exercises, synchronous one-to-one online tutorials and an asynchronous discussion forum.

 No presence on campus is required, but access to suitable hardware, software and a good internet connection are necessary pre-requisites.
 Please see the Software and hardware section.